biocommando/destination-underworld/data/editor/scripting_readme.md

 The following initialization properties are understood:
 - health = boss health
+	* Needs to be set in the same room as where the boss is
 - speed = boss speed
+	* Needs to be set in the same room as where the boss is
 - fire_rate = boss fire rate
+	* Needs to be set in the same room as where the boss is
 - player_initial_gold = override player's initial gold amount
+	* Needs to be set in the first room
 - time_starts_at = start primary timer with this value
+	* Room specific

 Set the properties using syntax:
 ```